tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 **Mass extinction** eliminates half or more species in a region or ecosystem, as might occur following a volcanic eruption.
 Five major mass extinction that occurred since the Cambrian period.
 This mass extinction is often referred to as K-T extinction. **Table 6.2** represents the K-T extinction.

-frogs, beetles, even if fertilization takes place between two species, due to genetic incompatibility they do not leave any surviving offspring.

-**ii.
-Hybrid sterility** – In this type, hybrids are formed due to inter specific crosses but they are sterile due to the failure of the chromosomes to segregate normally during meiosis, example Mule (inter specific cross between a horse and a donkey).

-**iii.
-Hybrid breakdown** – F1 Hybrids are viable and fertile, but F2 hybrids may be inviable or sterile.

-**6.10 Speciation** The process by which one species evolves into

-one or more different species is called speciation. **A.E.
-Emerson defines species as a ‘genetically** distinctive, reproductively isolated natural population’.
-Speciation is a fundamental process in evolution.
-Evolution of a new species in a single lineage is called an agenesis / phyletic speciation.
-If one species diverges to become two or more species it is cladogenesis or divergent evolution.

-**6.10.1 Sympatric speciation/ Reproductive isolation**

-It is a mode of speciation through which new species form from a single ancestral species while both species continue to inhabit the same geographical region.
-Two or more species are involved.
-New species formed due to genetic modification in the ancestor that is naturally selected can no longer breed with the parent population.
-Sexual isolation is strongest.
-Phenotypic plasticity has emerged as potentially important first step in speciation initiated within an isolated population.

-A well studied example is the adaptation of Apple maggots that feed on apples in North America.
-When the apple trees were imported to North America, Apple maggot flies (Rhagoletis _pomonella_) a parasitic insect that normally laid its eggs in the fruit of wild hawthorns until one subset of population began to lay its eggs in the fruit of domesticated apple trees (_Malus_

-XII Std Zoology Chapter 6 EM.indd 108 18/12/2021 14:52:53

-109 Evolution

 **Table 6.2 Details of the five major mass extinctions since the Cambrian period**